Return to Previous Page

 Where to Find the Best Christmas Treechristmas tree top of car

 You will want to go to a forest area that is close by.
-Typically you will have to park your vehicle in a designated parking area, although some areas do have forest service access roads that are open to the public.
-In either case, you really don’t want to have to drag the tree too far back to the vehicle.
+Typically, you will have to park your vehicle in a designated parking area, although some areas have forest service access roads open to the public.
+Either way, you don’t want to drag the tree too far back to the vehicle.

 Finding the “perfect tree” is a matter of choice; however, some clues to look for would be:

 1. Look at trees that are on relatively flat ground.
-Trees that are growing on hillsides may have the perfect fullness you are after, but often have severe bends in their trunks.
+Trees growing on hillsides may have the perfect fullness you are after but often have severe bends in their trunks.
 Or, the entire tree can have a bend in it.

 2. Remember that you must cut below the lowest live limb and leave a stump no higher than six inches.
 A hillside could very well interfere with these requirements.

 3. Consider finding a tree that is in a densely populated area.
-Where removing that tree will help surrounding trees grow.
+Removing that tree will help surrounding trees grow.

 Tools For Harvesting a Christmas Tree